julioccv13/Globant-challenge/database/README.md

 This service provides functionality for interacting with a PostgreSQL database.
 It includes functions for establishing a connection to the database, creating tables, and inserting data.

 ## Features
-- Connect to a PostgreSQL database.
+- Connect to a PostgreSQL database using SQLAlchemy.
 - Create tables with specified schemas.
 - Read data from CSV or XLS files and insert it into the database.